Can the Police Force You to Leave Your Home in Utah?

 When Can the Police Enter Your Home Without a Warrant in Utah?

-Most of the time, the police are required to have a search warrant in order to enter your home and conduct a search.
-However, the police can skip the warrant and enter your home anyway under certain emergency circumstances.
+Most of the time, the police are required to have a search warrant to enter your home and conduct a search.
+However, the police can skip the warrant and enter your home under certain emergency circumstances.

 Where Do I Go While the Police Are Searching My House in Utah?